 With the aim of becoming a company that leverages technology to maximize its comprehensive capabilities, we provide comprehensive heat treatment skill education with a view to passing the certification test for metal heat treatment technicians, as well as practical training.
-Heat treatment skill development has traditionally been done by classroom training and OJT, but we are currently introducing an educational quench-hardening machine (installation is scheduled to be completed in April 2025) to the Human Resources Development Center, a facility dedicated to training, with plans to create a learning environment where trainees can undergo a full practical training program, from heat treatment to inspection.
+Heat treatment skill development has traditionally been done by classroom training and OJT, but we are currently introducing an educational quench-hardening machine (installation is scheduled to be completed in April 2025) to the Human Resources Development Center, a facility dedicated to training, with plans to create a learning environment where trainees can undergo a full practical the entire company and each department, we plan to carry out data-based, strategic personnel placement and development.
+In addition, we will create "human resource records" as a tool for all employees to map out their career path and incorporate them into our human resources development system in order to systematically develop the human resources who will lead the company in the future.

+training program, from heat treatment to inspection.
 In addition, we also continuously hold training sessions on specific technical themes, such as step-up seminars for technical development personnel, to improve their technical capabilities.